MathCancer/PhysiCell/README.md

     The attachment is only formed if both cell $i$ and $j$ have not exceeded their maximum number of attachments.

 ### Minor new features and changes:
 #### 1.11.0
-+ Added `is_movable` to the set of cell behaviors.
-Set this to 0 (false) to make an agent rigid: it will exert forces on other cells, but it itself cannot be moved.
-This behaviro
++ Updated the `paint_by_number_cell_coloring` coloring function to paint the entire cell white if apoptotic, and brown if necrotic.
+(Previously, we colored the nucleus based on live/dead status.)
+This improves compatibility with the model GUI.

 ### Beta features (not fully supported):
 #### 1.11.0